The project is in a healthy, maintained state

 Specifing units

-By default, unit_measurements ships with all the unit groups and this happens automatically when requiring the gem in the following manner.
+By default, unit_measurements includes all unit groups automatically when you require the gem using:

 require "unit_measurements"